 Read the full review: Corsair HS50 Stereo Gaming Headset

 Yes, there might be a few things that hold the Turtle Beach Elite Atlas Aero back from true greatness – namely, its tight fit and not-so-appealing aesthetic.
 However, when it comes to what really matters, this headset delivers.
-With great sound quality to start, coupled with its ProSpecs Glasses Relief system to make it more comfortable for wearers with glasses, plethora of features and incredibly powerful software, this is one of the best gaming headsets we’ve ever put over our ears.
-And, for it, you’ll be happy to pay what would have felt like an exuberant price.
+With great sound quality to start, coupled with its ProSpecs Glasses Relief system to make it more comfortable for wearers with glasses, a plethora of features and incredibly powerful software, this is one of the best gaming headsets we’ve ever put over our ears.

 Read our full review: Turtle Beach Elite Atlas Aero

 The Beyerdynamic Tygr 300 R is something of an anomaly when it comes to gaming headsets.
 There’s no USB for digital audio or attached mic to communicate with your pals in Esports.
 It’s also an open-back headset, a design choice that is unheard of in the gaming audio sphere.
 However, that’s what makes the Tygr 300 R special.

 That open-back design, coupled with extended frequency response, gives you a wider soundstage and an incredibly atmospheric – not to mention, pleasurable – listening experience when tackling single-player gaming experiences like Metro Exodus.
 It might not have virtual surround sound, but its sound quality is on par with the best of them.
 It even sounds good listening to music, something most gaming headsets don’t manage to do well.
 It isn’t cheap, but the fact that it works with the PS5 and Xbox Series X consoles should let you milk it for what it's worth.

 Read the full review: Beyerdynamic Tygr 300 R